karamarnell/developers/app/ecosystem/Eloqua-application-strings-manager-integration.md

 ---

-OpenID Connect ([1.0][connect]) plugin allows the integration with a 3rd party identity provider (IdP) or [Kong OAuth 2.0 Plugin][oauth2plugin] in a standardized way.
+OpenID Connect ([1.0][connect]) plugin allows the integration with a 3rd party identity provider (IdP) or [Qordoba OAuth 2.0 Plugin][oauth2plugin] in a standardized way.
-This plugin can be used to implement Kong as a (proxying) [OAuth 2.0][oauth2] resource server (RS) and / or as an OpenID Connect relying party (RP) between the client and the upstream service.
+This plugin can be used to implement Qordoba as a (proxying) [OAuth 2.0][oauth2] resource server (RS) and / or as an OpenID Connect relying party (RP) between the client and the upstream service.

 The plugin supports several types of credentials, including:

 - Signed [JWT][jwt] access tokens ([JWS][jws]) with the standardized signing algorithms ([JWA][jwa])
-- Opaque access tokens with either Kong OAuth 2.0 plugin issued tokens or 3rd party IdP issued ones through token introspection (IdP needs to support it)
+- Opaque access tokens with either Qordoba OAuth 2.0 plugin issued tokens or 3rd party IdP issued ones through token introspection (IdP needs to support it)
 - Username and password through the OAuth 2.0 password grant (the plugin will automatically exchange such credentials with access token by calling the IdP's token